Digital procurement processes

 Release the handbrake and put the pedal to the metal

-In times of globalised and often volatile markets, procurement management plays a special role within a company.
+In times of globalized and often volatile markets, procurement management plays a special role within a company.
 Its performance has a direct influence on the company’s results.
 Those who buy quickly at the best conditions and design procurement processes efficiently and transparently remain at an advantage.
 This applies to all process steps in procurement: from the notification of requirements to purchasing and goods receipt to invoice receipt and contract management.
-With a digital tool, the procurement process can be optimised so that previously unimaginable efficiency finds its way into procurement.
+With a digital tool, the procurement process can be optimized so that previously unimaginable efficiency finds its way into procurement.

 Before we look at the topic of the automated, digital procurement process, we will briefly take a look at a conventional procurement process.
 This will help to highlight the advantages of the digital process.
 The English term “Procure to pay” alone helps to shed some light on this.
 The procurement process describes all processes from demand to purchase through to payment.
 It is not difficult to see that these procurement processes in turn consist of sub-processes.

 At the heart of these sub-processes that make up the procurement process is the exchange of information.
 And this is done with external suppliers as well as between the various departments within the company.
 In addition, there are also the internal approval and checking processes.